Anisa098/Project-COMP-312-Icy-Tower/README.md

 - Updated the assests of the game and realigned the structure
 - We practiced real open-source contribution by testing and documentating on our findings

+# Overview of Improvements Made

+Within this project, we began by forking the original Icy Tower open-source game.
+The goal when looking through the games layout was navigating how to redesign the game to Jumpin' Jungle.
+This entailed to use to restructure the layout of the game's login page, homepage, instructions, new game, game scores, and other graphical aspects.
+The following was done for the changes completed:

+## Visuals
+- Rebranded the entire UI to a nature them
+- Planned out what new characters can match the theme Steps for redesigning characters:
+  1. Agreed upon what insects would be the characters
+  2. Drawed out the characters by hand on a platform called Notablility
+     - Characters: Ladybug, Bumblebee, and a Buttlerfly
+  3. Integrated the new graphics into the game accordingly to the HTML and CSS code
+- Updated the hompage layout, login form, and color palette

+## Gameplay Levels
+In the game, the user is given three different levels for Beginner, Advanced, and Champion.
+These are on a range to easy to hard.
+In this feature, we enusre that our improvements followed through each level especially with our characters.
+Also, the user is provided with instructions that assoicate with our modernized game of what three steps they should take to play.

-## Installation
+# Installation

 1. Clone the repository to your local machine:git clone https://github.com/chavi362/Icy-Tower.git
-2. Open `Home-page.html` in your preferred web browser.
+2. **Open** `Home-page.html` in your preferred web browser.

-3. Register for the game, enter your name and valid email and password, and proceed.
+3. **Register** for the game, enter your name and valid email and password, and proceed.
 4. Choose new game
 5. choose your favorite charcter